Why are 5 million acres of Ontario farmland insured under Production Insurance each year?

 In a word: protection.

-Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control.
-Things like adverse weather, disease, wildlife and insect infestations.
+Production Insurance protects Ontario producers from yield reductions and crop losses caused by factors beyond their control, including adverse weather, disease, pests, wildlife or other uncontrollable natural perils.

-When you enrol in the Production Insurance plan for grapes, you are guaranteed a level of production, based on your yield history and the level of coverage you choose.
-Claims are paid when an insured peril causes your yield to fall below your guaranteed production.
+When you enrol in Production Insurance for grapes, you are guaranteed a level of production that is based on your yield history and the level of coverage you choose.
+A claim may be paid if an insured peril causes your yield to fall below your guaranteed production.

 What Production Insurance offers